 Human trafficking is the world’s fastest growing global crime.
 According to the Global Slavery Index, there are upwards of 45 million people enslaved in the world today.
 Currently there are 3,000 new victims everyday – that’s 125 people per hour forced into slavery and trafficking.

 The Church of Scotland is part of the Scottish Churches’ Anti-Human Trafficking Group.
-The group enables different denominations and churches across Scotland to work together for the eradication of human trafficking.
+The group enables different denominations and churches across Scotland to work together to eradicate human trafficking.

-The group encourages the UK Government to consider the United Nations protocols to prevent, suppress and punish trafficking in persons.
-It discusses with the Scottish Parliament allocation of resources to pursue and prosecute the traffickers, and support services for victims.
+The group encourages the UK Government to consider the United Nations protocols to prevent, suppress, and punish trafficking in persons.
+It discusses with the Scottish Parliament how best to allocate resources to pursue and prosecute the traffickers and provide support services for victims.

 What are the indicators of human trafficking? - this leaflet encourages you to consider questions such as, Might the group of men whom you see every morning at the corner of the main road be waiting to be taken, without choice, to work in the construction industry?